Improved SINR Approximation for Downlink RSMA-based Networks with Outdated Channel State Information: Introduction

 Classical approaches to statistically approximating the signal-to-interference-plus-noise ratio (SINR) in MU-MIMO systems often rely on Gamma distributions \cite{Jaramillo2015}.
 In particular, Gamma-based approximations under outdated CSIT have been proposed in the context of RSMA-enabled MU-MIMO systems \cite{Dizdar2021,Zhu2024}, providing useful tools for estimating achievable rates and deriving performance bounds.
-However, as will be shown later, these approximations tend to significantly underestimate the SINR variance -- especially in scenarios with a large number of antennas or users, which are precisely the regimes of interest in modern MU-MIMO deployments.
+However, these existing frameworks simplify the algebraic tractability by neglecting the cross-correlation terms that emerge between the past channel states and the current channel-aging error vectors.
+Because the first-order moment of this cross-correlation is identically zero, prior literature implicitly assumed its overall statistical impact to be negligible.
+As a result, as will be shown later, these approximations tend to significantly underestimate the SINR variance -- especially in scenarios with a large number of antennas or users, which are precisely the regimes of interest in modern MU-MIMO deployments.
 In this work, we propose an enhanced SINR approximation that addresses these limitations by incorporating previously neglected statistical dependencies, leading to a more accurate characterization of system performance under outdated CSIT without affecting complexity.
 Unlike competing approaches, the proposed approximation maintains excellent accuracy under a broad spectrum of system settings, encompassing different user densities, antenna array sizes, and quality of CSIT.

 \textit{Notation:} $f_{(\cdot)}(\cdot)$ denotes a probability density function (PDF); $a$ is a scalar, $\mathbf{a}$ is a vector, and $\mathbf{A}$ is a matrix.
 Conjugate transpose of $\mathbf{A}$ is denoted by $\mathbf{A}\hham$. $\overline{a}$ denotes the complex conjugate of $a$.
 The expectation operator is denoted as $\mathbb{E}\left\{\cdot\right\}$, and $\mathrm{Var}\{\cdot\}$ denotes variance. $\mathcal{C}\mathcal{N}(\mu ,\sigma^2)$ represents the complex Gaussian distribution with parameters $\mu$ and $\sigma^2$; $\mathcal{G}(D ,\Theta)$ represents the Gamma distribution with scale and shape parameters $D$ and $\Theta$, respectively.
 The symbol $\sim$ reads as \textit{statistically distributed as}.
 The symbol $\Re\{\cdot\}$ is the real-part operator.